Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: Preliminaries

-The following notion will be central in our proofs.
+\paragraph{Odd-$K_4$'s and a theorem of Gerards.} The following notion will be central in our proofs.
 An \emph{odd-$K_4$} is a subdivision of the complete graph $K_4$ where each of the four triangles of $K_4$ has become an odd-cycle~\cite{G88}.
 Furthermore, we call it a \emph{$(2k+1)$-odd-$K_4$} if each such cycle has length exactly $2k+1$.
 Since subdivided triangles are the only odd-cycles of an odd-$K_4$, the odd-girth of a $(2k+1)$-odd-$K_4$ is~$2k+1$.
-The following is common knowledge about odd-$K_4$'s, but for the sake of completeness we include a proof.
+The following is an easy fact about odd-$K_4$'s whose proof we leave as an exercise.

 \begin{proposition} Let $K$ be an odd-$K_4$ of odd-girth at least~$2k+1$.
 Then, $K$ has order at least $4k$, with equality if and only if $K$ is a $(2k+1)$-odd-$K_4$.
-Furthermore, in the latter case any two disjoint edges of $K_4$ are subdivided the same number of times when constructing $K$. \end{proposition} \begin{proof} Since $K$ has odd-girth at least $2k+1$, each of the four cycles of $K$ has length at least $2k+1$.
-Hence, $2|E(K)|\geq 4(2k+1)$.
-On the other hand, four of the vertices of $K$ (original vertices of $K_4$) are of degree~$3$ and all other vertices are of degree~$2$.
-Therefore $|V(K)|=|E(K)|-2$ which implies that $|V(K)|\geq 4k$, and equality holds precisely when each face has length exactly $2k+1$, that is to say $K$ is a $(2k+1)$-odd-$K_4$.
-Suppose equality holds and assume that edges of $K_4$ are subdivided into paths of lengths $a$, $a'$, $b$, $b'$, $c$ and $c'$, where each pair $i,i'$ with $i\in\{a,b,c\}$ correspond to disjoint edges of $K_4$.
-Then, we have $a+b'+c'=a+b+c=2k+1$.
-Thus, $b'+c'=b+c$.
-Similarly, $a'+b'=a+b$, and $a'+c'=a+c$.
-This implies that $a=a'$, $b=b'$ and $c=c'$, as claimed. \end{proof}
+Furthermore, in the last case any two disjoint edges of $K_4$ are subdivided the same number of times when constructing $K$. \end{proposition}

-A $(2k+1)$-odd-$K_4$ is, more precisely, referred to as an \emph{$(a,b,c)$-odd-$K_4$} if three edges of a triangle of $K_4$ are subdivided into paths of length $a$, $b$ and $c$ respectively (by Proposition~\ref{prop:oddK4} this is the case for all four triangles).
-Note that while terms "odd-$K_4$" or "$(2k+1)$-odd-$K_4$" refer to many non-isomorphic graphs, an $(a,b,c)$-odd-$K_4$ ($a+b+c=2k+1$) is a unique graph up to a relabeling of vertices.
+A $(2k+1)$-odd-$K_4$ is, more precisely, referred to as an \emph{$(a,b,c)$-odd-$K_4$} if three edges of a triangle of $K_4$ are subdivided into paths of length $a$, $b$ and $c$ respectively (by Proposition~\ref{prop:oddK4} this is true for all four triangles).
+Note that while the terms ``odd-$K_4$'' or ``$(2k+1)$-odd-$K_4$'' refer to many non-isomorphic graphs, an $(a,b,c)$-odd-$K_4$ ($a+b+c=2k+1$) is unique up to a relabeling of vertices.
+See~\cite[Section 4.2.1]{NW21} for some homomomorphism properties of odd-$K_4$'s.

 An \emph{odd-$K_3^2$} is a graph obtained from three disjoint odd-cycles and three disjoint paths (possibly of length~$0$) joining each pair of cycles~\cite{G88}.
 Thus, in such a graph, any two of the three cycles have at most one vertex in common (if the path joining them has length~$0$).
 Hence, an odd-$K_3^2$ of odd-girth at least~$2k+1$ has order at least~$6k$.